 Engage the combustor by lifting the bypass handle (with the black knob) up until it clicks into its upright position and then reduce the air damper to 1.
 You should see the bright yellow flames slow down and become more orange in color.
 Make fine adjustments to your damper (by moving it closer to 0 in 1/8 to 1/4 inch increments) until you achieve this slower moving, darker flame.
-Closing the air damper to 0 will cause smoldering which can smoke up your stove's window and produce creosote.
+Closing the air damper all the way will provide a long, overnight burn.